let-sh/docs/content/en/concept/development.md

 ## What is development?

-During our development proccess, its always hard to start your service, debugging and share with other to preview you services.
-Thats why we created the `development`(`lets dev` in CLI) for you to start your service from localhost, debugging and even directly share with others.
+In the development proccess, starting your service, debugging, and sharing with others to preview you services can be a very complex task.
+Thats why we created the `development`(`lets dev` in CLI) for you to start your service from localhost, debug and even directly share with others.